epifluidlab/FinaleMe_workflow/README.md

     # Execute the workflow (adjust --cores and --jobs as needed)
     # --cores: Total number of CPU cores Snakemake can use.
     # --jobs: Maximum number of concurrent jobs (rules) to run.

+    # Note: FinaleMe hasn't been updated to utilize multithreading yet, so jobs should ideally match the number of cores
     snakemake --configfile params.yaml --cores <number_of_cores> --jobs <number_of_jobs>
     ```